Scope Emissions Explained

 At the heart of the decarbonisation effort to combat climate change is the need to efficiently measure and track greenhouse gas (GHG) emissions.
 As companies, public bodies, and consumers continue to align with the global sustainable development agenda, it has become essential to ensure that carbon and GHG reduction strategies are in place, which first requires an understanding of those emissions.

-For many organisations, gaining an understanding of their GHG footprint is a precursor to being able to design and deliver effective climate solutions.
+For many organisations, gaining an understanding of their GHG footprint is a precursor to being able to set ambitious reduction targets, design and deliver effective climate solutions.
 Without this vital piece of information, planning and executing strategies to effectively reduce carbon emissions are likely to be wrought with problems.
 To combat this and further formulate a standardised approach to GHG reporting, emissions can be classified into three distinct ‘scopes’, as defined by the GHG Protocol Corporate Standard, which covers both direct and indirect emissions related to a given organisation.

 Want to find out how you can reduce your carbon emissions?
 Get in Touch

 - Building onsite energy use (e.g., space heating)

 - Company Vehicles Fuel consumed by owned and leased vehicles

 - Purchased electricity, steam, heating & cooling for own use